ldv-klever/klever/docs/dev_env_model_specs.rst

       This field is used only at the decomposition of models, which is considered in the following chapters.
     - No
   * - savepoints
-    - Map of savepoint names to savepoint objects.
+    - It is a map from savepoint names to their descriptions.
+      {"name": {...}}
     - Savepoints are used at decomposition, and they are considered in the following sections in detail.
+      Any action can have this attribute, but it must be the first one in the process.
+      All savepoints across all environment model processes should have unique names.
+      You should use short names for savepoints as they are shown in the web-interface.
+      Savepoint descriptions are considered below.
-    - No
+    - Not

 The examples of register and deregister action descriptions from the example above are given below:

 .. code-block:: json

   "register": {
     "comment": "Register the platform callbacks in the kernel.", "parameters": ["%driver%"]
   },
   "deregister": {
     "comment": "Finish platform callbacks calling.",
     "condition": ["%driver% == $ARG1"],
     "parameters": ["%driver%"]
   }

 The registering action does not have any condition and just saves the received pointer to the platform_driver structure